Draqneel/bestseller/README.md

 In a project, I first used [DataStax_Astra_DB](https://auth.cloud.datastax.com/) as a cloud data service and `Cassandra` as a database (not because it is the best database for analytics, just first try).
 ## data architecture
-I'm create the diagram of data flows:
+The diagram of data flows:

 ![data model](https://github.com/Draqneel/bestseller/blob/main/Clothing_shoes_jewelry.drawio.png?raw=True)